Frequently Asked Questions

 17. What is the Registration Fee and what is it used for?

 The Registration Fee is a non-refundable, one-time fee that is applied to each newly admitted student that is used to cover the costs related to adding and maintaining new students in AIS-R’s systems, such as Skyward, Moodle, Destiny and our ID Card system for students, parents and drivers.
 This fee also covers costs associated with withdrawals, including college matriculation, graduation, transcripts and college counseling.
-Newly admitted students are required to pay this fee, as well as the Capital Fee and Seat Deposit, within two working days of acceptance in order to obtain their seat guarantee.
+Newly admitted students are required to pay this fee, as well as the Capital Fee and Seat Deposit, within two working days of admittance in order to obtain their seat guarantee.

 18. What if I attended AIS-R previously?